domlockett/LoLLMa/README.md

-# LoLLMa
+# LoLLMa [Lockett's Local LLM Ai Guide]
-$^{\text{ Lockett's local LLM AI}}$

 This guide is tailored for data enthusiasts, gamers, and hobbyists interested in managing local Large Language Models (LLMs).
+It covers understanding enough about Local Large Language Models to begin hosting them using an open-source UI.

-It covers integrating various models, training methods, and configurations, providing a comprehensive setup for exploring the potential of LLMs on your local machine.
+Eventually it will expand to include links that discuss the consideration and steps that go into integrating various models, training methods, and configurations, with the hopes of-- in the end-- providing a comprehensive setup for exploring the potential of LLMs on your local machine.

 By developing these skills and technologies for local models, you can ensure long-term usability and independence from external AI services.

 This guide assumes you have a basic understanding of Python and your personal hardware specifications.
 The utilities needed for LLMs work across operating systems and can be run directly in a terminal.

 In academic fashion, I will be keeping a general guide that includes software and utilities I used to get set up.
-Throughout this README you will find minimal instructions with links to additional learning materials like this beginners guide to [Learning LLM's](Learning_LLMS.md).
+Throughout this README you will find minimal instructions with links to additional learning materials.

-## Utilities

-Before diving in and getting our model running take the time to understand the limits of your machine.

 ### Hardware considerations